ericnishio/react-primer/README.md

 ones.
 Small components are easier to reuse and debug, whereas large components are challenging to maintain and understand.

+React employs a templating syntax called JSX to make it easier for developers to compose UI elements in an HTML-like format.
+JSX is weaved into the rest of the application JavaScript, making templates a first-class citizen.
+For example, you are able to store JSX in JavaScript variables and make functions output JSX.

 ## State

 Some components have their own internal state that dictates how they should